The preparation and work the faculty puts into the curriculum is evident in their daily growth of the children. This school is an incredible gift.”

 — Elementary School parent

-The San Francisco School Elementary School consists of First through Fifth grade.
-Each year, the two preschool Kindergarten classes combine to form one First Grade class of approximately 22 students.
-There is only one classroom for each Elementary grade, with one full time head teacher and one full time assistant teacher in First and Second Grade.
-There is one full time head teacher and one half time assistant teacher for Third through Fifth Grade.
+The San Francisco School Elementary School consists of First through Fifth Grades.
+Each year, the two Kindergarten classes combine to form one First Grade class of approximately 22 students.

 While the Preschool/Kindergarten program is our primary entry point, we add students to the Elementary group every year as spaces open up.

-From young 6-year-olds to pre-teens, the students develop an ability to learn, create and discover that The San Francisco School nurtures, guides and sustains throughout the Elementary years.
+From young 6-year-olds to pre-teens, the students develop an ability to learn, create, and discover as The San Francisco School nurtures, guides, and sustains them throughout the Elementary years.